DIY Memorial Jewellery vs Professionally Made Pieces

 How is professional memorial jewellery made?

 There are lots of different ways to produce memorial jewellery.
-The most common type is secret chamber jewellery.

 With this style of jewellery, we create a piece using precious metals such as silver or gold, and create a small chamber within the piece.
 The ashes are loaded into the chamber and then it is welded shut to keep the ashes contained forever.
 We can then add decorative elements such as diamonds or gemstones.

-Another popular method for creating durable memorial jewellery would be to turn the ashes into glass.
 To achieve this, we melt small pieces of colourful glass over high heat and then roll the ashes into the centre to seal them inside.
 The heat fuses the ashes with the glass, so they become part of the structure.

 We can then shape this molten glass into small gemstone shapes to be added to items like pendant necklaces, rings and earrings.
-This is a popular method for creating bright and bold statement pieces.

 Which method is right for you?

 The obvious advantage of a professional piece of jewellery is that it will be made from long lasting and durable materials.
-This will ensure the piece lasts a long time and can withstand everyday wear.

 With DIY methods, you might have to be very careful with the piece, and you might be worried about losing it or breaking it.

 If you are concerned about the professional jewellery being too impersonal, there are ways you can get more involved in the design process.
-Customising the piece with engravings can help to ensure it feels like something that is completely unique to you.

-You can also visit the workshop where it will be made to feel more connected to the process.
 You’ll see that it isn’t mass produced in a production line, but handcrafted by someone who is deeply passionate about doing what they do.

 If you are looking at DIY methods because you believe that learning how to craft jewellery will help you through the grieving process, this is completely understandable.
-It might be best to commission your professional piece of jewellery and then take a craft workshop alongside this as a way to channel your grief.

 Getting creative is a powerful way to explore your grief and make sense of your loss.
-However, before you decide to make your own memorial keepsake, you should strongly consider if this will be the most durable and reliable method for keeping your loved one’s ashes safe.